nicwulab/oPool_display/README.md

-# oPool<sup>+</sup> display: Highth-roughput cell-free screening platform for natively paired antibodies
+# oPool<sup>+</sup> display: A high-throughput cell-free screening platform for natively paired antibodies
 Welcome!
 This README describe the workflow in manuscript: Highthroughput synthesis and specificity characterization of natively paired antibodies using oPool<sup>+</sup> display.

 ## Contents